MinecraftForge/Documentation/docs/animation/asm.md

 ### Events

 Various things can trigger events in the ASM, but these are _not_ forge events.
 ASM events are simply strings.
 Events can be of two types, normal events and special events.
 Special events' text is formatted like this: `!event_type:event_value`.
-Right now there is only one kind of `event_type`, `transition`.
+Right now there is only one kind of `event_type`: `transition`.
 This tries to transition to whatever state is defined in the `event_value`.
 Normal events can be _any other string_ and can be used from the `pastEvents` callback, but more information about that is on the implemting page, as that callback is in different places depending on what is being animated.